tembo-io/pgmq/CONTRIBUTING.md

 psql -U postgres
 ```

-Fresh install will have not have PGMQ installed.
+A fresh install will have not have PGMQ installed.

 ```psql
 postgres=# \dx